 Let’s start with the space that people enter first.
-If you are lucky enough to have a big entrance hall then it would be a bloomin’ crime not to have a carefully placed floral decoration as a centre piece!
+If you are lucky enough to have a big entrance hall then it would be a bloomin’ crime not to have a carefully placed floral decoration as a centerpiece!
 Use your choice of flower to make a statement about your family and your home.

 For example, a neat and tight bunch of tea roses in light, pastel shades exude class and elegance, while a bright, messy bunch of wildflowers like purple cornflower, yellow California poppy and sassy sunflower portray a happy ‘off the wall’ family that loves fun and isn’t afraid to be spontaneous.

-This is the hub of the home; it’s the place where the family gathers daily to eat and share stories from their day and it is the place where guests congregate to socialise over a glass of wine.
+This is the hub of the home; it’s the place where the family gathers daily to eat and share stories from their day and it is the place where guests congregate to socialize over a glass of wine.
 If you have an island in your kitchen, then why not display a striking bunch of gladioli or long stemmed lilies?

-Tulips in any colour are a great choice of flower for the living area as they are both stylish and pretty.
+Tulips in any color are a great choice of flower for the living area as they are both stylish and pretty.
 Why not pick about 20 and bunch them together in a large glass vase for maximum impact?

 Did you know that each month of the year has a corresponding flower?
-This is a great option for individuals looking for personalised bedroom flowers as you can choose the bloom from your birthday month:
+This is a great option for individuals looking for personalized bedroom flowers as you can choose the bloom from your birthday month: